-For this purpose the estimated prevalence rates of countries were applied to the population aged 15-64, as provided by the United Nations Population Division for the year 2007.
-The methods of calculating regional and global numbers were changed in this year's report relative to previous years.
+For this purpose the estimated prevalence rates of countries were applied to the population aged 15-64, as provided by the United Nations Population Division for the year 2008.

 Due to the considerable uncertainty and in the spirit of reflecting data gaps, no "absolute" numbers are provided, but rather, ranges have been produced.
 These reflect the uncertainty that exists when data are being either extrapolated or imputed.
-Ranges (not absolutes) are provided for estimated numbers and prevalence.
-Larger ranges will exist for those regions where there is less certainty about the likely level of drug use - in other words, those regions for which fewer direct estimates are available, for a comparatively smaller proportion of the region's population.
+Ranges (not absolutes) are provided for estimated numbers and prevalence in the statistical chapter.
+Larger ranges will exist for those subregions and regions where there is less certainty about the likely level of drug use - in other words, those regions for which fewer direct estimates are available, for a comparatively smaller proportion of the region's population.

-The data being used to generate the estimates comprise only those estimates considered sufficiently robust and/ or recent to be published at the country level in the 2009 World Drug Report's tables.
-Unpublished estimates are not de facto included in estimates of prevalence at the country, subregional or global level.
+The data being used to generate the estimates comprise only those estimates considered sufficiently robust and/or recent to be published at the country level in the 2010 World Drug Report's tables.
+Country estimates which are not published in the statistical annex of theis Report are not de facto included in estimates of prevalence at the country, subregional or global level.

 Efforts were made to produce subregional and regional estimates.
 Such estimates were only made where direct estimates were published for at least two countries that comprise at least 20% of the subregion or region's population aged 15-64.
+For countries for which no information was available, the 10% and 90% percentile of the prevalence rates found in the subregion were applied.

-Countries with one published estimate (typically those countries with a household survey, or an indirect prevalence estimate that did not report ranges) did not have uncertainty estimated.
-The same estimate was used for the lower and upper range.
+Countries with one published estimate (typically those countries with a representative household survey, or an indirect prevalence estimate that did not report ranges) did not have uncertainty estimated.
+The same estimate is reflected as the "best estimate".